 Professional Headshots Cost too Much

 If you shop around for headshots in a city like Los Angeles – and likely other major cities – you can start to uncover that a lot of photographers charge a lot of money for headshots.
 But that is not always the case.
-It is possible to get a premium quality headshot for around $100 and with better results than if you had paid someone else $300 to $500.
+It is possible to find great headshots in Los Angeles and with affordable rates and better results than if you had paid someone else $300 to $500.

 The trick to find it is easy, though most people don’t want to bother with it.
 The trick is to spend a little time to do your homework.
 We’re not talking about an hour of your time, just a few extra minutes.
 Expand your search beyond just 2-3 miles near you and consider 10-15 miles.
 Though it might be 30 minutes more of a drive, it can be the difference of several hundreds of dollars and better quality on top of that.